 Stop #4: Clearwater Falls

 I love Clearwater Falls.
 It’s one of the most scenic, serene places I have been to in Oregon.
 This is one of those waterfalls you expect to see a hobbit living next to from Lord of the Rings.
 The falls are right off of the parking lot, which makes it an ideal place to visit with small children.
 There are bathrooms there.
 There are also two campgrounds at Clearwater Falls.
 One is off of the driveway leading to the parking lot, and one is above the falls.
 The campground above the falls is not marked and there are no signs from the road.
 There is a forest service road from the highway just before you get to the driveway leading to the falls.
 If you take this road it will lead you to a small campground right at the top of the falls.

 Just a hop, skip, and jump down the road from Clearwater Falls is White Horse Falls.
 White Horse Falls is also just off of a parking area.
 This waterfall is small, but still beautiful and worth the visit.

 Watson Falls is the 3rd tallest waterfall in Oregon, and can be accessed by a gentle 1/3 mile hike from the parking area.

 Stop #7: Toketee Falls

 Toketee Falls is simply stunning.
 The 1/3 mile trail that leads to the falls is doable with children.
-There is a campground nearby at Toketee Lake, but you should check online first to see that it is opened before planning to stay there.
-The campground at Toketee Lake is a meadow like campground.
+There is a campground nearby at Toketee Lake, but you should check online first to see that it is open before planning to stay there.
+The campground at Toketee Lake is a meadow-like campground.